selenium-cucumber/selenium-cucumber-ruby/README.md

         |
         |__my_first.feature

-Take a look at `my_first.feature` and change it to fit your web application.
+Take a look at `my_first.feature` and change it to fit your web or android application.

 Predefined steps